No. 39: Jim Hill

 “I feel it is very important to be sensitive to the people you interview,” Hill added.

-After 11 years at KCBS-Channel 2, free-agent Hill was lured to KABC-Channel 7 for a reported $750,000 a year.
-That would lead to a five-year run anchoring the 5, 6 and 11 p.m. sports segments on the Eyewitness News.
-That also gave him in an on working on ABC’s college football scoreboard show.
-He was an ABC correspondent in Calgary during the 1988 Winter Olympics, as well as for the network’s coverage of Super Bowl XXII in ’88.
+After 11 years at KCBS-Channel 2, free-agent Hill was lured to KABC-Channel 7 in 1987 for a reported $750,000 a year.
+That led to a five-year run anchoring the 5, 6 and 11 p.m. sports segments on the Eyewitness News, plus gave him work on ABC’s college football scoreboard show.

-By 2006, he had his Walk of Fame spot at 6801 Hollywood Blvd., not far from the TCL Chinese Theater.
-A place where some could have seen him in “Rocky III.”
-By 2010, he was inducted into the Southern California Sports Broadcasters Hall of Fame.
+By 2006, Hill had his Walk of Fame spot at 6801 Hollywood Blvd., not far from the TCL Chinese Theater.
+A place where some could have seen him in “Rocky III.

 Hill’s mantra has been “get up early, go to bed late and work like hell in between.
 Once you find that comfort level, man, that’s when you start to have a lot of fun.
 I have fun every day.
 One of the things I love doing, besides the job, is helping in the community, just helping young kids.
 Because I remember what it was like being a young kid.”

-In a 2020 piece for The Athletic about the history of the most iconic sportscasters in Los Angeles — combining anyone who worked behind the mike — Hill was slotted in at No. 5 behind Vin Scully, Chick Hearn, Jamie Jarrin and Jim Healy.
+In a 2020 piece for The Athletic about the most iconic sportscasters in Los Angeles — combining anyone who worked behind the mike — Hill was slotted in at No. 5 behind Vin Scully, Chick Hearn, Jamie Jarrin and Jim Healy.
 It noted: “For 44 years, Hill has been the face of sports television in the Los Angeles market, not only on KCBS and KABC newscasts but at seemingly every game and press conference.
 Hill long ago achieved the difficult balance of having local sports figures both respect and like him.”

 Hill’s community work includes the Los Angeles Urban League, the Watts Summer Games, City of L.A.
 Department of Parks and Recreation and the Boy Scouts of America.
 In 2017, he was given the Pioneer of African American Achievement by the Brotherhood Crusade of L.A.
 He has been the grand marshal at countless parades in Southern California.

-“Through the years, Jim Hill was always the man in town as far as being here, there and everywhere.
+In 2019, when Hill received a lifetime achievement award from the L.A.
+Press Club, I was asked to offer some opinion of his work for a piece written by Adam Rose.
+Noting that as far back as 1991, I had been ranking the best of L.A. sports media, I responded: “Through the years, Jim Hill was always the man in town as far as being here, there and everywhere.
 I spent a lot of hours with him in press boxes talking not just about the business but on how to treat people, things that should be reported and other things that are best kept private.”

 “Jim Hill rushed into the KCBS-Channel 2 studio in suit and tie and had Magic Johnson on the phone while other local TV crews were scrambling to do fan-on-the-street reactions.
 That was impressive but not unexpected.
 Fast-moving stories like this can expose the strengths and weaknesses of newsgathering organizations.
 But amid the whirlwind, viewers can figure out which outlet may best serve their needs.
 For so many L.A. viewers, Jim Hill became the go-to voice.
 When Hill was able to give airtime to Johnson at midday Sunday, and for Johnson to admit that in a just world, it should be Bryant eulogizing him in a public setting instead of the other way around, was a chilling, bitter burst of reality for anyone who lived 25-plus years ago with the Johnson HIV announcement.
 Hill later had former Lakers great and team GM Jerry West, who orchestrated Bryant’s arrival in L.A. through the NBA draft and trade, and Lakers fan Jack Nicholson on the line for reaction.”